jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: [unintelligible]

 A: It all depends upon your taste.
 And once a day you should eat honey with your cheese.
-Only once a day. [unintelligible] is there to absorb the toxic metals that are causing you to use the bone.
+Only once a day.
+Honey with the cheese, otherwise is there to absorb the toxic metals that are causing you to use the bone.
 The body only goes in and digests your own bone when there's too many toxins in the system, and the body is going to use calcium and other minerals that are related to it to absorb to the toxins.
 That's why people with cancer, when their body starts dissolving, their body starts going into the bones to use all the calcium and minerals to bind with these heavy metals and toxins that are the problem.
 And then people die.
 If they're eating heavy amounts of cheese and butter, then it will keep absorbing those toxins so the body won't have to borrow from the bones.
 It won't have to eat itself.
 And when you eat cheese without honey, the cheese won't be absorbed but it will draw the poisons out of the fluid systems, the lymph, the blood, and the neurological systems as they pass through the intestines and stomach.
 So the cheese will absorb it as long as there's no honey directly with it.
 You can add cheese and foods that are already mixed with honey and it won't cause that problem.
 But you can be assured that it will not digest if you eat 10 minutes before everything and then with the meat meal 10 minutes after.
 And with the meat meal you might want to eat some cheese with honey, like a tablespoon of cheese and a tablespoon of honey with your meat meal.
 And that should correct it in about 6 months or less.
 Okay?
 Yes.
 Yes.

 Q: Okay.